OmarThinks/react-native-products-manager-task/thinking.md

 ✅

-- Add Native wind ✅
-- Add redux ✅
-- Create a slice called Products ✅
-- Create type: ProductType ✅
+- Read if horizontal or vertical
+- Render based on horizontal or vertical
+- Display the image
 - Expo icons
-- Redux initial state: the products list ✅
-- Create a ProductItem component